 - I know exactly what is in the bar, scents and all.

-- Excellent for sensitive skin (like me and The Girl).
+- Excellent for sensitive skin (like The Girl and me).

 - I can make it smell like whatever I want.